steveloughran/spark-timeline-integration/src/main/docs/timeline.md

 ## Disabling History logging on a specific Spark Application

 There are multiple ways to do this:

-Set the list of of Yarn service to load to ""
+Set the list of of Yarn service to load to ""/delete the line entirely

     spark.yarn.services